Whether you’re a gallerist, museum curator, interior designer, or art collector,

 Not to mention those pesky fractions!

-I set out to develop a tool that solved the picture-hanging formula without using math.
+So, I set out to develop a tool that solved the picture-hanging formula without using math.

 As I lay awake in the early morning hours, I worked out the prototype for my first eye-level picture-hanging tool.